jakeruleaux-zz/php-wk-3-d-5-hair/README.md

 Description

 The Hair Salon app shows current stylists as well as a list of each stylists' clients.
+The progam will allow user to add stylists or clients, or delete either.

 Setup/Installation Requirements